Proper polyhedral divisors and torus actions over arbitrary fields: Convex geometry and toric varieties

-From now on, by a \emph{cone} in $N$ we mean a pointed convex polyhedral cone in $N_{\Q}$.\footnote{In classical references, we mean \cite{FultonToricVar} and \cite{CDtoricvariety}, we ask for rationality on the cones, but this is due to the definition is given over real vector spaces.}
+From now on, by a \emph{cone} in $N$ we mean a convex polyhedral cone in $N_{\Q}$.\footnote{In classical references, we mean \cite{Ful93} and \cite{CLS11}, we ask for rationality on the cones, but this is due to the definition being given over real vector spaces.}